 Refund your ticket

-What to do if you decide not to travel
+What to do if you can’t travel

-If your train is delayed or cancelled before you start your journey, or your seat reservation isn’t available, you may choose not to travel.
-We'll give you a full refund on your unused tickets and there's no admin fee.
 We'll also give you a full refund if your train journey is delayed or cancelled part way through and you decide to return to your original station instead.

 How to apply for a refund

-- Other train operating companies: if you bought your ticket from another train operating company or retailer, contact them directly
+- Other train operating companies: if you bought your ticket from another train operating company or retailer, contact them directly.

 If you're posting tickets to us, we recommend sending them via Recorded Delivery to ensure they arrive safely.